-In case of a fire in a campus building or residence hall, contact the University Police at extension 1911 or by calling 210-431-1911.
+Per federal law, St. Mary's University is required to annually disclose statistical data on all fires that occur in oncampus student housing facilities.
+Therefore, if you encounter a live fire in one of these facilities, you should immediately get to a safe place, then dial 911.
+Once the emergency has passed, you should notify the University Police at extension 1911 or by calling 210-431-1911.
 The San Antonio Fire Department can be reached directly at 911 on campus or 210-207-7744 for non-emergencies.
 The Rave Guardian App can also be used to contact the University Police Department.
 If assistance is required from the San Antonio Police Department or the San Antonio Fire Department, the University Police Department will contact the appropriate agency.

 Reports of fire (no matter how minor) or activated fire alarms are documented in an incident report by Residence Life.
-If a member of the St. Mary's University community finds evidence of a fire that has been extinguished, and the person is not sure whether St. Mary's The University Police Department has already responded, the community member should immediately notify St. Mary's The University Police Department at 210-431-1911 Emergency to investigate and document the incident for disclosure in the University's annual fire statistics.
+If a member of the St. Mary's University community finds evidence of a fire that has been extinguished, and the person is not sure whether St. Mary's University Police Department has already responded, the community member should immediately notify St. Mary's University Police Department at 210-431-1911 Emergency to investigate and document the incident for disclosure in the University's annual fire statistics.